Published Survey

 Share Our Student Success: Become a Badger Student Pharmacist

--World-class leader in pharmacy education, research, and service for almost 140 years
+-World-class leader in pharmacy education, research, and service for 140 years (established in 1883)!

 -Ranked 7th in the Nation by U.S. News & World Report

--Employment within 6 months of graduation is 96%
+-96% of our graduates obtain employment within 6 months of graduation

 -Our 8,000+ Badger Pharmacy alumni located across the U.S. and around the world are actively involved